Mellon Foundation Native American Scholars Initiative (NASI) Digital Knowledge Sharing Fellowships

 Image

-The American Philosophical Society's Library & Museum in Philadelphia invites applications for short-term Digital Knowledge Sharing Fellowships to support digital projects that connect archives and Indigenous communities.
+The American Philosophical Society's Library & Museum in Philadelphia invites applications for short-term Digital Knowledge Sharing Fellowships to support digital projects that connect archives and Indigenous communities anywhere in the world.
 These funding opportunities are part of the Native American Scholars Initiative (NASI), supported by the Mellon Foundation.
 Fellows will work with the Library & Museum’s Center for Native American and Indigenous Research (CNAIR), which aims to promote greater collaboration between scholars, archives, and Indigenous communities throughout the Americas.

 The fellowship stipend is $3,000 plus the costs associated with visiting the APS for the summer workshop with other DKS fellows.
-The exact dates of the workshop will be coordinated with successful applicants.
+The workshop will take place July 29-30, 2026.

 These fellowships are open to people at any stage of their career, regardless of academic background, including those based in communities or universities, and scholars and researchers in any field.
 Preference will be given to those who have sustained personal engagement or lived experience with Indigenous communities.
 We particularly encourage applications from Native American and Indigenous Studies scholars in training, tribal college or university faculty, and members of Indigenous communities, as well as from scholars working closely with Indigenous communities on community-based and community-directed projects.